 For more information about the access to Miyako-jima, click here!

-I arrived in Miyako-jima on a mid-September day, when the weather was incredibly nice, coming from my trip in Okinawa main island.
+We arrived in Miyako-jima on a mid-September day, when the weather was incredibly nice, coming from our trip in Okinawa main island.

-I got here of course by plane: during the landing I remember I got excited when I saw the transparent sea and the coral reef from the windowpane.
+We got there by plane: during the landing we remember how excited we were when we saw the transparent sea and the coral reef from the windowpane.

-At Miyako Airport I took a taxi to the city: I rented a bike in a shop and headed to the lodge I had reserved in advance (actually I was supposed to reach the island two days before, but I couldn’t as air was suspended due to the typhoon).
-I left there my luggage and went straight to the first beach!
+At Miyako Airport we took a taxi to the city: we rented a bike in a shop and headed to the lodge we had reserved in advance.
+We left there my luggage and went straight to the first beach!

-There is not much uphill and downhill in Miyako-jima so I could ride with no struggle:
+There are not un and downs inl in Miyako-jima so we could ride with no struggle:

-The first beach where I arrived was Yonoha-mae Beach: the sky was a bit cloudy, but then it got totally blue: that sky and the sun watching the beach created a wonderful scene!
+The first beach where we arrived was Yonoha-mae Beach: the sky was a bit cloudy, but then it got totally blue: that sky and the sun watching the beach created a wonderful scene.

 Right in front of Yonoha-mae the big bridge connecting Miyako-jima and Kuri-jima sets its basis.

-After this day spent on the beach I cycled on the bridge.
+After this day spent on the beach we cycled on the bridge.

-On the second day I woke up early and headed to Sunayama Beach, in the Northern part of the island.
+On the second day we woke up early and headed to Sunayama Beach, in the Northern part of the island.

-The blue of the sky and the sea, the golden beach and the vegetation green game me the feeling of being in a postcard.
+The blue of the sky and the sea, the golden beach and the vegetation green gave me the feeling of being in a postcard.

-On the left there was the stone arch and, looking at the see through it I felt like being in paradise.
+On the left there was the stone arch and, looking at the see through it we felt like being in paradise.

 Unfortunately, due to a typhoon the sea was still rough and I couldn’t swim.

-As last, I went on a walk in the city’s heart, in the area called Hirara: there were many houses painted white, and a shop with an old fashioned sign took my attention:
+Finally, we went on a walk in the city’s heart, in the area called Hirara: there were many withe-painted houses, and a shop with an old fashioned sign took my attention: